 Your LLC is unique.
 There’s not another one like it.
 Competitors may sell similar products or provide comparable services, but your LLC is still one-of-a-kind.
 It’s not a carbon copy of some other, identical business.
 Because it’s so unique, the state needs a way to recognize it for processes like taxes and employment.
 This distinguishing label is called an Employer Identification Number (EIN).

-We often hear entrepreneurs talk about their confusion regarding an EIN, especially when it comes to what businesses need one, and exactly which business activities an EIN is used for.
+We often hear entrepreneurs talk about their confusion regarding the EIN, especially when it comes to which businesses need one and which activities require it.

 What Is an EIN?